What information do you need for the Design Brief?

 What are bucks made of?

-Generally they are constructed of ply (minimum 12mm) but they can be produced of any wood.
+Generally they are constructed of ply (minimum 12mm) but they can be produced of any wood and also now, metal.
 The cost varies accordingly.

 How does the buck fix together?

-We can use laser cut metal brackets and screws to hold them together, or a simple slot mechanism.
+We can use laser cut metal brackets and screws to hold them together, or a simple slot mechanism or welding.
 Options include spirit level inserts, engravings and numbering.

 What is the current lead time on your work?

-Scanning can usually be completed within 2 weeks, but post-processing of scan data or new projects is now booking into Spring 2015.
+Scanning can usually be completed within 2 weeks, but post-processing of scan data or new projects is now booking into late 2018.
+If you’d like to secure a spot in our calendar, please call to discuss.
 The projected finish of your project will be agreed prior to it commencing.
 To secure your project scheduling, we require a deposit of 50% of the anticipated cost.
 The Design Brief details all this.

 What organisations are you a member of?

-We are currently members of The Bugatti Trust and the Society of Automotive Historians and have formerly been in the 96 Club and IMechE.
+We are currently members of The Bugatti Trust and have formerly been in the 96 Club, Society of Automotive Historians and IMechE.

 Have you won any awards for your work?